La Pine Senior High School

-La Pine Senior High School, called La Pine High School, is a public high school in La Pine, Oregon, United States.
+La Pine Senior High School, called La Pine High School (LPHS), is a public high school in La Pine, Oregon, United States.

+The school district states that residents of these locations are in a choice zone where a student may attend either La Pine High or Caldera High School: Sunriver and Three Rivers.

 Academics

 In 2008, 70% of the school's seniors received a high school diploma.
 Of 124 students, 87 graduated, 26 dropped out, and 11 were still in high school in 2009.